lban2049/requests/.aigne/doc-smith/docs/user-guide-authentication.md

 # {'authenticated': True, 'user': 'user'}
 ```

 Requests handles the entire challenge-response flow for you.
-The process involves an initial unauthorized request followed by a second, authenticated request.
+The process involves an initial unauthorized request which receives a `401` response from the server.
+Requests then uses information from the server's `WWW-Authenticate` header to construct a second, authenticated request.

 Here is a diagram illustrating the Digest Authentication flow: